Substitute (association football): History

 The origin of football substitutes goes back to at least the early 1860s as part of English public school football games.
 The original use of the term substitute in football was to describe the replacement of players who failed to turn up for matches.
-For example, in 1863, a match reports states: "The Charterhouse eleven played a match in cloisters against some old Carthusians but in consequence of the non-appearance of some of those who were expected it was necessary to provide three substitutes."
+For example, in 1863, a match report states: "The Charterhouse eleven played a match in cloisters against some old Carthusians but in consequence of the non-appearance of some of those who were expected it was necessary to provide three substitutes."
 The substitution of absent players happened as early as the 1850s, for example from Eton College where the term emergencies is used.
 Numerous references to players acting as a "substitute" occur in matches in the mid-1860s where it is not indicated whether these were replacements of absent players or of players injured during the match.

-While substitution during games was first added to the Laws of the Game in 1958, there are recorded instances of substitution being permitted on earlier occasions.
+The International Football Association Board first added Substitution to the Laws of the Game in 1958, although there are recorded instances of substitution being permitted on earlier occasions.
 A friendly in Glasgow between Lancelot and Crosshill in November 1875 saw a Lancelot player injured and Crosshill "allow[ed] them to put a fresh man in his place".
 The earliest known use of a substitute in a competitive match came on 7 November 1885, when the Lockwood Brothers club used a substitute in an FA Cup first round replay against Notts Rangers, after midfielder F. Brears suffered a broken leg.